An Ode to Gordon Merrick

 Sitting in that mall in 1983-or-4, tearing through Merrick's romantic bestseller, I didn't know that The Lord Won't Mind had been an unlikely smash-hit, assuring him an outlet for further-and-franker outings.
 Imagine that: mid1970s, a gorgeous gay bon-vivant and scion of a wealthy family cranks out a string of erotic man-romances that make money as mass-market bestsellers.
 A brilliant (gay) cover artist named Victor Gadino was to paint a series of lush, louche covers for the 1980s reprints that were every bit as sexy and sullen as the characters in Merrick's books.
 As in Merrick's fiction, Gadino included tiny tactile specifics (veins, creases, tan lines, stubble, wrinkles, stains) in the paintings that made their impossible idealism seem less ridiculous.
 His smoldering palettes and hyper-real brushwork could not have been a better match for the novels they depicted.

 I couldn't know any of that back then, sitting in that food court with a bone in my pants and a tingle in my gut.
 But Lord, I fell into the obsessive, destructive relationship at the book's core, sucked in and held down... drowning in phallus and pathos.
 Queer delirium.
 I loathed both the main characters but I loved them too, the way you do.
 Even as a literal virgin in every sense of the word, I knew the sex was preposterous and florid.
 When I'd finished and gone home and read it again, I read the back cover and found out Charlie and Peter had a series even!
-Plus, there were more books, single titles.
+Plus, there were more books, single titles and series both.
 The next week or so, I reread that book 10, 15, 25 times until Gordon Merrick became an obsession and I decided to track down all of the books.
 Literally, every book the man had written.
 But how?!
 I was determined to get them, to find them, to pursue them with the relentless bibliolust of pubescent gay Gollum.

 Remember... this was pre-internet in deep Texas and I was a kid.
 Used books were something you found one at a time by chance.
 Chain stores stocked titles based on availability and interest...
 Gay romances, not so much.
 Hoarding birthday money and my allowance, I scoured the bookstores in Houston for months.
 I couldn't exactly call and ask for these homoerotic epics at my age, so I went looking, checking every title on every shelf of every store in the fourth largest city in the USA.
-Every time I could manage to get myself to a bookstore where I could steal an hour to myself to hunt the inventory without any prying eyes.
+Every time I could manage to get myself to any bookstore where I could steal an hour to myself to hunt the inventory without any prying homophobic eyes.

 If I ever I had doubted my sexuality, that was the moment I knew that I was gay; the impossible joy of finding those books meant I had to be really, truly, unequivocally a homosexual.
 Their unapologetic queerness rang in me like a consonant bell.